Articles in Category: Backing Up & Backup Programs

 You can rely on online services for many things, but it’s unwise to rely on them too much.

-At its most basic, backups are simple: a copy of something to keep it safe.
+At its most basic, backups are simple: a copy of something kept somewhere else to keep it safe.

 Backing up an encrypted hard drive shouldn’t be difficult, but it’s important to understand what you’ll get.

-Back up photos and videos religiously to avoid losing your most precious and irreplaceable memories.
+Follow these steps to avoid losing precious and irreplaceable memories.

 Backing up your computer’s data is critical.
 What backup program should you use?
 There are many, but pragmatically, the best is whatever you’ll actually use.